zhouchuanxu/Awaresome-pansharpening/README.md

 ### Prepare Dataset

-All the training/testing data are avalibal at [Baidu Disk](https://pan.baidu.com/s/12XqgR3l4m-WBxGOw4W807A?pwd=i1dk) code:i1dk
+All the training/testing data are avalibal at [Baidu Disk](https://pan.baidu.com/s/12XqgR3l4m-WBxGOw4W807A?pwd=i1dk) code: i1dk

 If you use this datasets, please cite our paper to acknowledge our efforts.